Akongstad/study-dictionary-metadata/README.md

-# Study on Dictionary Metadta
+### Study on Dictionary Metadata
-## Repositroy for the benchmark code used to test performance of functions on metadata in Popular databases and platforms.
+ Repositroy for the benchmark code used to test performance of functions on metadata in Popular databases and platforms.